Why not just SCA?

 Post-install reporting Yes Partial

-Blocks supply-chain attacks beyond CVE Install-script exfiltration, maintainer takeover, worm bursts, dependency confusion.
+Refuses supply-chain attacks beyond CVE Install-script exfiltration, maintainer takeover, worm bursts, dependency confusion.
 No Yes

 Checksum fail-closed on upstream fetch No Yes